Dylon Wilson

 Dylon Wilson (born February 17, 1996) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 4 for Wilson Racing Corp.
+He last competed in the zMAX CARS Tour, driving the No. 4 for Wilson Racing Corp.

 Wilson is the grandson of former NASCAR driver Dean Combs.

 Wilson has also competed in the Paramount Kia Big 10 Challenge and the Southeast Limited Late Model Series.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)